Pecan Squares Americana

 Source: Maida Heatter's Book of Great Desserts (Andrews & McMeel Publishing, 1999 ed.), pg.
 209. Also available in Maida Heatter's New Book of Great Desserts (Random House, 1993), page 332 and Maida Heatter's Cookies (Andrews & McMeel, 1997), page 100.

-I'm just guessing but I would bet that pecan pie is one of the best-loved desserts ever.
-My mother loves it, Michael loves it and his aunt Berneice, who lives in Grenada, Mississippi, always requests it every year for Thanksgiving.
-I've already made the pecan pies and they are in the freezer.
-I wanted to do something different though and when I saw this recipe, I knew this was it.
+I'm guessing that pecan pie is one of the best-loved desserts ever.
+My mother loves it, Michael loves it, and his aunt Berneice, who lives in Grenada, Mississippi, always requests it every year for Thanksgiving.
+I've already made the pecan pies, and they are in the freezer.
+I wanted to do something different, though, and when I saw this recipe, I knew this was it.

 This is one of Maida Heatter's signature recipes.
 It originated at the Americana Hotel in Miami Beach.
 She says that she teaches it in her classes because they are easy and everyone loves them.

-When I first read the directions for the pastry shell alone, I questioned this recipe being that easy.
+When I first read the directions for the pastry shell alone, I questioned whether this recipe was that easy.
 But, of course, she is right.
-It was not difficult at all and if you follow her step-by-step directions, I don't think you can go wrong.
+It was not difficult at all, and if you follow her step-by-step directions, I don't think you can go wrong.

 Here is what you will need for the pastry shell, which is the bottom of the cookie: